fabri1983/eternity2_solver/README.md

 ```
 *Note: if you don't have local Maven installation then use provided* `mvnw`.
 It generates the jar file with default profile and copy the external dependencies under target folder.
 Also by default it uses ProGuard code processing.
 Add -Dskip.proguard=true to generate simple java jar.

 **Profiles (use -P)**
-- java7, java8: for execution with either JVM.
+- `java7`, `java8`: for execution with either JVM.
-- java10, java11: before build with either profile you need to edit `pom.xml` -> `plugin proguard-maven-plugin` -> `configuration`  -> `libs`: remove rt.jar and jsse.jar
-- jrockit: intended for running on Oracle's JRockit JVM (the one that is java 1.6 version).
+- `jrockit`: intended for running on Oracle's JRockit JVM (the one that is java 1.6 version).
-- mpje: intended for running in cluster/multi-core environment using MPJExpress api.
+- `mpje`: intended for running in cluster/multi-core environment using MPJExpress api.
 Currently compiles to java 10.
-- java8native: only intended for Graal SubstrateVM native image generation.
+- `java8native`: only intended for Graal SubstrateVM native image generation.
+- `java12`: before build you need to edit `proguard.conf`: comment `rt.jar` and `jsse.jar` and uncomment `jmods`.
+If you are using a JVM version 9 or higher then you need to change as described in `java12`.

 Execution
 ---------
-First create the package (previous section).
+First generate the artifact (previous section).
 Go under tools folder and use one of the runXXX commands.
 E.g.:
 ```sh